folinimarc/os_gis_sandbox/README.md

 > _Good to know:_
 >
-> - By default none of your configurations or installed Python packages will be
+> - By default none of your configurations or installed Python/R packages will
->   persisted.
-If you need this, we recommend using the full Sandbox setup which
+>   be persisted.
+If you need this, we recommend using the full Sandbox setup
->   persists your data, settings and changes to the Python environment.
+>   which persists your data, settings and changes to the Jupyter environment.

 # How to clean up all of this stuff I did above?